June Huh: Early life and education

-Early in his studies he was mentored by Japanese Fields medalist mathematician Heisuke Hironaka, who went to Seoul National University as a visiting professor.
+Early in his studies he was mentored by Japanese award-winning mathematician Heisuke Hironaka, who went to Seoul National University as a visiting professor.
 Having failed several courses, Huh took an algebraic geometry course under Hironaka in his sixth year which focused on singularity theory and was based on Hironaka's current research rather than established teaching material.
 Huh credited the course with sparking his interest in research-level math.
 Huh then proceeded to complete a master's degree at Seoul National University, while frequently travelling to Japan with Hironaka and acting as his personal assistant.
-Due to his poor academic record as a undergraduate, Huh was rejected from all but one of the American universities that he applied to.
-He started his Ph.D. studies at the University of Illinois Urbana-Champaign in 2009, before transferring in 2011 to the University of Michigan, graduating in 2014 with a thesis written under the direction of Mircea Mustață at the age of 31.
+Due to his poor academic record as an undergraduate, Huh was rejected from all but one of the American universities that he applied to.
+He started his Ph.D. studies at the University of Illinois Urbana-Champaign in 2009, before transferring to the University of Michigan in 2011.
+He graduated in 2014 with a thesis written under the direction of Mircea Mustață at the age of 31.
 He was awarded the Sumner Byron Myers Prize for his PhD thesis.

 Career

-In 2009, during his PhD studies, Huh proved Read's conjecture about the unimodality of the coefficients of chromatic polynomials in the context of graph theory, which had been unresolved for more than 40 years.
+In 2009, during his PhD studies, Huh proved the Read–Hoggar conjecture, about the unimodality of coefficients of chromatic polynomials in graph theory, which had been unresolved for more than 40 years.
 In joint work with Karim Adiprasito and Eric Katz, he resolved the Heron–Rota–Welsh conjecture on the log-concavity of the characteristic polynomial of matroids.

-With Karim Adiprasito, he is one of five winners of the 2019 New Horizons Prize for Early-Career Achievement in Mathematics, associated with the Breakthrough Prize in Mathematics.
+With Karim Adiprasito, he is one of the five winners of the 2019 New Horizons in Mathematics Prize, associated with the Breakthrough Prize in Mathematics.
 He was a winner of Blavatnik Award for Young Scientists (U.S. Regional) in 2017.
-Huh was an invited speaker at the International Congress of Mathematicians in 2018 in Rio de Janeiro.
+In 2018, Huh was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.
 In 2021, he received the Samsung Ho-Am Prize in Science for physics and mathematics.

 Huh was awarded the 2022 Fields Medal for "bringing the ideas of Hodge theory to combinatorics, the proof of the Dowling–Wilson conjecture for geometric lattices, the proof of the Heron–Rota–Welsh conjecture for matroids, the development of the theory of Lorentzian polynomials, and the proof of the strong Mason conjecture".

-He is the sixth recipient of East Asian ancestry and the first recipient of Korean ancestry of the esteemed prize.
+Huh is the seventh recipient of East Asian ancestry and the first winner of Korean ancestry to have the prize bestowed upon him.

 Personal life

-Huh is married to Kim Nayoung, whom he met through during his studies while attending Seoul National University.
-Kim graduated from Seoul National University with a doctorate in mathematics.
-The couple have two sons.
+Huh is married to Kim Nayoung, whom he met during his studies while attending Seoul National University.
+Kim is a graduate of Seoul National University where she earned her doctorate in mathematics.
+The couple has two sons.